Content Adaptive Encoding:

 Although the algorithms for THINKode are designed to work in both modes, the first version of our CAE solution is implemented to be independent of the codec.
 This is because our customers prefer reusing their existing encoder implementation, and consider a codec-independent solution the most viable deployment option.

-The next key question is at what level of content granularity we apply CAE.
+The next key question is at what level of content granularity we apply Content Adaptive Encoding.
 In this case, our choice isn’t binary, but lies on a scale with two extremes –per frame/block and per title – with several possible intermediate units such as per scene and per segment in between (as shown in figure 2).

 Let us compare per title against per scene as representations of the two extremes, outside of the codec (table 2).